TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/Index.rst

 10. You're done!

    Well, almost.
 Your change will now be reviewed.
 A reviewer might suggest changes.
-Monitor your notifications (email) from Github.
+Monitor your notifications (email) from GitHub.
 If at any point, you are not sure what to do, don't hesitate to :ref:`ask for help <how-to-get-help>`.
 When your pull request is accepted, it will be merged.
 You will get a notification (email).